ManageIQ/manageiq-loggers/README.md

     $ gem install manageiq-loggers

+## Dependencies

+Some loggers require additional gems to function correctly.
+These gems are not specified as dependencies of this gem directly because they may not be needed for all users of manageiq-loggers

+To use the `Journald` logger, users must specify the `systemd-journal` gem as a dependency

+To use the `CloudWatch` logger, users must specify the `cloudwatchlogger` gem as a dependency

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.